I stared at the pile of jackets on my bed.

 The Best Rain Jackets for Travel

-When you say “waterproof travel jacket” you mean a shell.
+When you say “waterproof travel jacket” or, more simply, “rain jacket”, you mean a shell.
 Shells have been a crucial part of winter packing forever, and while the outer layer shell hasn’t changed much in the past 20 years, there are still some pretty great options.

 Going somewhere rainy and need seriously waterproof travel jacket?
 Stacey has you covered in this article.